 Carolyn Warner is chair and Vail Pittman professor of political science at the University of Nevada, Reno.
 Her main research and teaching fields are religion and politics, gendered violence and political corruption.
 Current research includes a project on the politics of sex abuse in the military and in the Catholic Church, and a National Science Foundation funded project on the role of religion in asymmetric conflict (approximately $1 million, PI), among other projects.
 She has been a fellow at the Center for Advanced Study in Behavioral Sciences at Stanford University, a Jean Monnet fellow at the European University Institute, a national fellow at the Hoover Institution of Stanford University, a fellow at the Center on Democracy, Development and the Rule of Law, Stanford University, a visiting professor at Harvard University, and has received other grants from the National Science Foundation, Templeton/Science of Generosity and the Luce Foundation.

-Warner is on the executive board of the Association for the Study of Religion, Economics and Culture, and a regular faculty mentor in the Institute for the Study of Religion, Economics and Society's annual graduate workshop.
+Warner has served on the executive board of the Association for the Study of Religion, Economics and Culture, and a regular faculty mentor in the Institute for the Study of Religion, Economics and Society's annual graduate workshop.
 She is a faculty affiliate in the Gendered Violence Research Network and the Association for Analytic Learning about Islam and Muslim Societies.